$15 for 3 spirits,

-Four of their whiskeys have been rated 85+ by Jim Murray’s Whisky Bible.
+Three of Taconic’s whiskeys have been rated 90+ by Jim Murray’s Whisky Bible.
 “Well done, people of Taconic Distillery,” wrote Murray.
 “You sure know how to make a rye whiskey!”
-The distillery was also voted “Best Bourbon” in 2014 by Maxim Magazine, who compared their bourbon to “being kissed in a sunny field.”
+The distillery was also voted “Best Bourbon” by Maxim Magazine, who compared their bourbon to “being kissed in a sunny field.”

-What started as a hobby is now a growing business, with distribution in ten states.
-In the fall of 2016, Taconic opened its brand new 4,200 square foot distillery, which includes a bottling, aging, retail and tasting facility.
-The cozy tasting room and adjoining patio overlook the scenic Dutchess County farmland.
-The building has allowed Taconic to substantially increase its sales and consolidate disparate facilities.
-The tasting room provides visitors with a unique setting to explore its products as well more than 100 bottles of bourbon from various distillers.
+In the fall of 2016, Taconic opened its 5,000 square foot distillery, which includes a bottling, aging, retail, and tasting facility.
+The cozy tasting room and adjoining patio overlook scenic Dutchess County farmland and provides visitors with a unique setting to explore its products as well as more than 100 bottles of bourbon from various distillers.
 Says founder Carol Ann Coughlin, “We firmly believe you should enjoy bourbon in whatever form you choose, whether it be neat, on the rocks, or in cocktails.”

-Their logo includes a drawing of Copper, the foxhound.
-The origin of foxhounds in the United States can be traced back to an English hunter by the name of Robert Brooke, who settled in the Hudson Valley in the 1650s.
-George Washington, who had a home in the Hudson Valley and was himself a whiskey producer, purchased his own foxhound from the Brooke family several generations later.
+An American foxhound is prominently featured on the label of Taconic Distillery’s products.
+The origin of foxhounds in the United States can be traced back to an English hunter named Robert Brooke, who settled in the Hudson Valley in the 1650s.
 In the early 20th century during the Prohibition era, foxhounds were notable for helping to alert moonshiners when government agents were closing in on their operations.
-For this reason, Taconic Distillery likes to credit Copper and his ancestors with bringing the phrase “Man’s Best Friend” to the New World.
+For this reason, Taconic Distillery likes to credit the American foxhound with bringing the phrase “Man’s Best Friend” to the New World.
+The spirit and image of Copper, the Coughlin’s American foxhound, lives on in each of Taconic’s bottles.

 IN THE SPOTLIGHT